davidmnelson/munki-nopkg/README.md

 # munki-nopkg

-A collection of "nopkg" scripts for Munki.
+Useful "nopkg" scripts for Munki.
+Use at your own risk.